llmonmonll/local-gpt3-chat-app/README.md

 ## Features

 - Chat with the AI assistant and receive responses in real-time.
-- Messages are displayed in a chat container with timestamps.
+- Messages are displayed in the chat container.
 - User messages are shown in blue, and AI responses are shown in gray.
 - Messages are persisted in the local storage, so you can continue your conversation even after refreshing the page.
 - Old messages are automatically removed after one week to keep the chat history manageable.